Pork in Ireland: Innovation in the late 19th and early 20th centuries

 Munster, being the most significant dairying region of Ireland, was also one of the most important areas for pork production as buttermilk made an excellent feed for pigs.
 Irish pork producers embraced innovation in the course of the late 19th century.
 In 1862, when a new method of curing bacon was developed it was immediately employed by Irish pork processors.
 Similar advances were made in breeding.
-In 1887, the Bacon Curers’ Pig Improvement Association was established and played a central role in popularising the Large White Ulster breed across Munster.
+In 1887, the Bacon Curers' Pig Improvement Association was established and played a central role in popularising the Large White Ulster breed across Munster.

-In 1820, Henry Denny began business as a provisions merchant in Waterford and, over the following decades, patented a number of production methods of bacon as well as establishing of the Denny ‘star’ brand in Britain.
+In 1820, Henry Denny began business as a provisions merchant in Waterford and, over the following decades, patented a number of production methods of bacon as well as establishing of the Denny 'star' brand in Britain.
 In 1880s, Henry's son Edward established pork processing plants in Germany, Denmark and America with Denny technological expertise in particular helping the Danish bacon industry to develop.
 Another large Irish pork processor of the era, O'Mara's, meanwhile set up bacon curing facilities in Russia in 1891.

 The famous Limerick cured ham was also developed around this era.
-According to a 1902 document from the Department of Agriculture, it came about largely by accident: ‘1880… Limerick producers were short of money…they produced what was considered meat in a half cured condition.
-The unintentional cure proved extremely popular and others followed suit.’
+According to a 1902 document from the Department of Agriculture, it came about largely by accident: '1880...
+Limerick producers were short of money...they produced what was considered meat in a half cured condition.
+The unintentional cure proved extremely popular and others followed suit.'
 The decreasing use of salt was additionally supported by advances in technology and transport which meant pork did not need to be stored at ambient temperatures for a long period of time.
-Recognising the change in tastes that favoured mild cure, Alexander Shaw commented in 1902 that ‘the hard cured bacon of former days would [today] be looked on as akin to Lot's wife.'
+Recognising the change in tastes that favoured mild cure, Alexander Shaw commented in 1902 that 'the hard cured bacon of former days would [today] be looked on as akin to Lot's wife.'

 One of the by-products of an export-oriented commercial pork industry was the plentiful availability of cheaper cuts to the local populace.
 In the major Irish production centres such as Limerick, Waterford and particularly Cork, crubeens (pigs totters), drisheen (blood pudding) and tripe were staples of the local diet throughout the 19th and much of the 20th centuries as a result of their plentiful availability.

 Key brands established in the 19th and early 20th century such as Denny, Galtee, Roscrea and Shaw's remain today among the leading pork, bacon and sausage brands in Ireland.
-All are owed by Irish food company Kerry Group, which also owns the UK sausage brand Richmond.
+All are owned by Irish food company Kerry Group, which also owns the UK sausage brand Richmond.
 Richmond Irish sausages has the largest number of sausages sold by any company in the UK.
 Denny's sausages receive a mention in James Joyce's Ulysses.
 'And a pound and a half of Denny's sausages...The ferreteyed porkbutcher folded the sausages he had snipped off with blotchy fingers, sausage pink' and the company also claims to have invented the skinless sausage in 1941.